"Hell is the suffering of being unable to love."

 Depression: Deep sadness and lack of energy for life.

-The Hermit's shutdown stems from fear of pain, of betrayal, of the vulnerability that comes with feeling.
+The Hermit's shutdown stems from fear of pain, of betrayal, of vulnerability.
 He compensates by not feeling at all.
 He closes his heart to protect it.

 The Life He's Missing